How to Become a Member

 On race day it’s much more fun to be part of a team – car-sharing with other excited runners on the way to the race, wearing your club vest with pride, a bit of friendly rivalry with other running clubs, being cheered on at the finish and, of course, trying to beat your friend’s PB!

-Spirit of Monmouth enters teams for the Gwent Leisure Centre League cross-country and road race series', the Rack Raid and the Cotswold Way Relay.
+Spirit of Monmouth enters teams for the Gwent Leisure Centre League cross-country and road race series’, the Rack Raid and other team events on a more ad hoc basis – such as the Cotswold Way Relay.
 These are all really enjoyable and well-organised events and are either free to enter or subsidised by the club.
 Some of these events are only open to running club members.
+We’e trying something new for 2019 by nominating one Saturday per month as a Spirit Park Run day where we all go off to an agreed Park Run somewhere for a run – and tea and cake.

 8) Compete in the club championship